 Regional Outreach Groups

-This year we are launching a new joint project by the Association of Jewish Refugees (AJR) and the Fed based in Manchester.
+Last year, we launched a new joint project by the Association of Jewish Refugees (AJR) and the Fed based in Manchester.

 Its purpose is to tell the life stories of older members of our community through production of individual life story booklets to be kept as treasured memories and tools for reminiscence.